Traders Buy Shares of Constellation Brands (STZ) on Weakness

-Traders purchased shares of Constellation Brands, Inc. (NYSE:STZ) on weakness during trading on Friday. $60.76 million flowed into the stock on the tick-up and $39.98 million flowed out of the stock on the tick-down, for a money net flow of $20.78 million into the stock.
-Of all stocks tracked, Constellation Brands had the 21st highest net in-flow for the day.
+Traders purchased shares of Constellation Brands, Inc. (NYSE:STZ) on weakness during trading hours on Monday. $60.76 million flowed into the stock on the tick-up and $39.98 million flowed out of the stock on the tick-down, for a money net flow of $20.78 million into the stock.
+Of all equities tracked, Constellation Brands had the 21st highest net in-flow for the day.
 Constellation Brands traded down ($0.79) for the day and closed at $223.81

-In related news, VP Thomas J. Mullin sold 18,227 shares of the firm’s stock in a transaction that occurred on Wednesday, November 8th.
-The stock was sold at an average price of $217.01, for a total transaction of $3,955,441.27.
-Following the transaction, the vice president now owns 72,924 shares in the company, valued at approximately $15,825,237.24.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, VP Thomas J. Mullin sold 50,000 shares of the firm’s stock in a transaction that occurred on Monday, October 16th.
+In other news, VP Thomas J. Mullin sold 50,000 shares of the firm’s stock in a transaction that occurred on Monday, October 16th.
 The stock was sold at an average price of $209.45, for a total value of $10,472,500.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Barry A. Fromberg sold 2,500 shares of the firm’s stock in a transaction that occurred on Tuesday, October 10th.
+The shares were sold at an average price of $208.00, for a total value of $520,000.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 73,662 shares of company stock worth $15,564,585 in the last 90 days.
-15.59% of the stock is currently owned by company insiders.
+In the last quarter, insiders sold 73,662 shares of company stock valued at $15,564,585.
+Company insiders own 15.59% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of the business.
-Ray Gerald L & Associates Ltd. lifted its position in Constellation Brands by 0.7% during the 2nd quarter.
-Ray Gerald L & Associates Ltd. now owns 4,630 shares of the company’s stock worth $897,000 after acquiring an additional 30 shares during the period.
-Veritable L.P. raised its holdings in Constellation Brands by 1.8% during the second quarter.
-Veritable L.P. now owns 3,447 shares of the company’s stock worth $668,000 after purchasing an additional 61 shares during the last quarter.
-Gerber Kawasaki Wealth & Investment Management increased its position in Constellation Brands by 3.7% during the second quarter.
-Gerber Kawasaki Wealth & Investment Management now owns 1,895 shares of the company’s stock worth $367,000 after buying an additional 67 shares in the last quarter.
-Princeton Portfolio Strategies Group LLC increased its position in Constellation Brands by 3.3% during the second quarter.
-Princeton Portfolio Strategies Group LLC now owns 2,352 shares of the company’s stock worth $456,000 after buying an additional 75 shares in the last quarter.
-Finally, Thrivent Financial For Lutherans increased its position in Constellation Brands by 1.4% during the second quarter.
-Thrivent Financial For Lutherans now owns 6,440 shares of the company’s stock worth $1,248,000 after buying an additional 90 shares in the last quarter.
-74.86% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+BlackRock Inc. increased its holdings in shares of Constellation Brands by 0.9% in the 2nd quarter.
+BlackRock Inc. now owns 11,708,547 shares of the company’s stock worth $2,268,295,000 after purchasing an additional 103,312 shares in the last quarter.
+Vanguard Group Inc. grew its holdings in shares of Constellation Brands by 3.2% in the second quarter.
+Vanguard Group Inc. now owns 11,276,593 shares of the company’s stock worth $2,184,613,000 after acquiring an additional 350,346 shares during the period.
+Egerton Capital UK LLP grew its holdings in shares of Constellation Brands by 13.0% in the third quarter.
+Egerton Capital UK LLP now owns 3,071,057 shares of the company’s stock worth $612,522,000 after acquiring an additional 353,490 shares during the period.
+Alliancebernstein L.P. grew its holdings in shares of Constellation Brands by 87.9% in the second quarter.
+Alliancebernstein L.P. now owns 1,681,471 shares of the company’s stock worth $325,751,000 after acquiring an additional 786,726 shares during the period.
+Finally, The Manufacturers Life Insurance Company grew its holdings in shares of Constellation Brands by 488.5% in the second quarter.
+The Manufacturers Life Insurance Company now owns 1,192,858 shares of the company’s stock worth $231,093,000 after acquiring an additional 990,152 shares during the period.
+Institutional investors own 74.86% of the company’s stock.

+ILLEGAL ACTIVITY NOTICE: “Traders Buy Shares of Constellation Brands (STZ) on Weakness” was first posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
+If you are reading this story on another site, it was illegally stolen and reposted in violation of U.S. & international trademark and copyright laws.
+The legal version of this story can be read at https://www.chaffeybreeze.com/2017/12/25/traders-buy-shares-of-constellation-brands-stz-on-weakness-2.html.

 Constellation Brands Company Profile